 cs is the 'Siamese' factor; it has a much greater lightening effect than the Burmese allele and appears more temperature sensitive, with the points being considerably darker than the body.

 cb is incompletely dominant over cs; the heterozygote (cbcs) gives a phenotype intermediate between Burmese and Siamese, known as Tonkinese.

-Dominant white also affects eye color, but not consistently.
+Dominant white also affects eye colour, but not consistently.
 Many dominant white cats are blue eyed, others are odd eyed.